pixop/video-compare/README.md

     ./video-compare -d video1.mp4 video2.mp4

 Use a specific window size instead of deriving the window size from the video dimensions.
 The video frame will be scaled to fit.
-Useful for downscaling high resolution video onto a low resolution
+If either width or height is left out, the missing value will be calculated from the other specified dimension so that aspect ratio is maintained.
+Useful for downscaling high resolution video onto a low resolution display:
-display:

     ./video-compare -w 1280x720 video1.mp4 video2.mp4